Helen Malkus (1926 - 2020) - Obituary

-Helen May Malkus, 94, of Cambridge, Md., passed away at her home, on Saturday, October 10, 2020, of natural causes.
+CAMBRIDGE - Helen May Malkus passed away at her home, on Saturday, October 10, 2020, of natural causes.
 Born on May 23, 1926 in Cambridge, Md., Helen was the youngest of six daughters of Cyrus May and Dora Ellis May, grew up on their Mineral Hill Farm in the vicinity of Salem, Md., and was a member of Vienna United Methodist Church.

 Helen attended Vienna Elementary and graduated from Vienna High School in 1943.
 During World War II, she worked as a civilian inspector in a wartime munitions plant in Salisbury, Md.